status-im/specs/docs/stable/2-account.md

 ### X3DH Prekey bundles
 - A client SHOULD regenerate a new X3DH prekey bundle every 24 hours.
 This MAY be done in a lazy way, such that a client that does not come online past this time period does not regenerate or broadcast bundles.
-- The current bundle SHOULD be broadcast on a whisper topic specific to his Identity Key, `{IK}-contact-code`, intermittently.
+- The current bundle SHOULD be broadcast on a Whisper/Waku topic specific to his Identity Key, `{IK}-contact-code`, intermittently.
 This MAY be done every 6 hours.
 - A bundle SHOULD accompany every message sent.
 - TODO: retrieval of long-time offline users bundle via `{IK}-contact-code`

 ## Optional Account additions

 ### ENS Username
 - A user MAY register a public username on the Ethereum Name System (ENS).
-This username is a user-chosen subdomain of the `stateofus.eth` ENS registration that maps to their whisper identity key (`IK`).
+This username is a user-chosen subdomain of the `stateofus.eth` ENS registration that maps to their Whisper/Waku identity key (`IK`).

 <!-- ### User Profile Picture
 - An account MAY edit the `IK` generated identicon with a chosen picture.
 This picture will become part of the publicly broadcast profile of the account. -->